 Skate with Experienced Skaters

 Skateboarding becomes easier if you have experienced skaters around.
 You can ask for advice such as foot placement, upper body position and posture, etc. A newbie also learns from watching skaters how they perform.
-However, do not try ollies or sliding down the stairs after watching them – until you are ready.
+However, do not try ollies or slide down the stairs after watching them – until you are ready.

 Track Your Progress